CIG-GitHub/py-vector/docs/aliasing.md

 print(b)   # Vector([99, 2, 3])
 ```

-Vector tracks tuple identity using a weakref registry.
+Jib tracks tuple identity using a weakref registry.
 If multiple vectors share the same underlying tuple, mutations trigger automatic copies to prevent aliasing bugs.

 ### When Copies Happen